Mexican Quinoa (Slow Cooker, Instant Pot, or Stovetop)

 Slow Cooker

 This is by far the easiest option!
-Add everything to the slow cooker, adding an extra 1/2 cup of vegetable broth or water.
+Add everything to the crock pot, adding an extra 1/2 cup of vegetable broth or water.
 Stir well.
 Cook on low for 2.5-3.5 hours or until the quinoa is cooked through.
 Fluff and add any toppings you like.

 Mexican Quinoa Toppings

-If you are going to serve this as a one-dish casserole style meal, I recommend melted some cheese on top under the broiler and then adding all your favorite taco toppings.
+If you are going to serve this as a one-dish casserole-style meal, I recommend melting some cheese on top under the broiler and then adding all your favorite taco toppings.

 • Shredded lettuce